mic8/tailwind-webpack/README.md

 Run `npm run build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

+After build this project you can access index.html in `dist` folder.

 ## Further help

 To get more help and documentation about Talwind or Postcss or Webpack you can visit these websites: